Meeting Benoy Behl

 Benoy Behl and the History of Painting in India

 Meg: Can you provide a bird’s eye view of the production of the series “The Paintings of India”?
 I imagine it was a massive amount of logistics.

-Benoy: At the turn of Millennium, the major television network document called Doordarshan had turned to me to urgently make a film about architecture in India, which I had done for them, at very short notice.
+Benoy: At the turn of the millennium, the major television network in India called Doordarshan had turned to me to urgently make a film about architecture in India, which I had done for them, at very short notice.
 They were extremely happy about the work and the CEO of the company now asked me “What would you like to do for Doordarshan?”

 So that’s where I suggested that why don’t we do a series of 26 documentaries on the history of painting in India.
 I was asked to prepare a proposal, which I did and it was approved by their Board.

 The logistics of that project were mind boggling.
 In fact, I remember that the shooting schedule was like a small book.
 Eight months of shooting.
 My later series on ‘The Sculpture of India’ was also shot continuously for eight months.
 More recently, my crew and I travelled the length and breadth of Indian once again for a series which was entitled ‘Spectacular India’.